 Not a unique challenge, clothes manufacturers, car companies et cetera all have had to deal with the fragmentation of consumer interests.
 There is no longer any such thing as the teenager, when do people now get old?
 These are all similar challenges.
-The fear isn’t piracy, its the ability of these businesses to manage themselves and adjust to a post modern society.
+The fear in Autumn of The Moguls isn’t piracy, it’s the ability of these businesses to manage themselves and adjust to a post modern society.

 My own take on this is that the music industry has failed: